parashardhapola/scarf/docs/source/index.md

 Scarf is a Python package that performs memory-efficient analysis of **single-cell genomics data**.
 Using an efficient data chunking process (using [Zarr] and [Dask]) Scarf manages to perform the core steps of single-cell genomics data analysis with very low memory consumption.
-The core principle in Scarf is to generate a neighbourhood graph (KNN graph) of cells.
+Scarf's core step is to efficiently generate a neighbourhood graph (KNN graph) of cells.
 This graph forms the basis for downstream steps of the analysis thus maximizing concordance between those steps.
 Read below to see what cool new features Scarf has on offer.

 [Zarr]: http://zarr.readthedocs.io